LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 configuration, your request should look like this:

 .. figure:: figures/list-coding-events-request.png
-   :alt: Postman list coding events request configured
+   :alt: Postman view of Accept header configured in request

-   Postman list coding events request configured
+   Postman view of Accept header configured in request

 To issue the request, you can select the blue *Send* button on the right of the window, or use the *ctrl + enter* keyboard shortcut.